Gallery contains 6 images

 CJTF-HOA, Japanese Soldiers hold tactical combat casualty care medical exchange

-U.S. Army Soldiers assigned to Combined Joint Task Force-Horn of Africa and Japanese Ground Self-Defense Force soldiers participated in a tactical combat casualty care course at Camp Lemonnier, Djibouti, May 27 and May 31, 2019.
+U.S. Army Soldiers assigned to Combined Joint Task Force-Horn of Africa and Japanese Ground Self-Defense Force soldiers pose for a group photo during a tactical combat casualty care course at Camp Lemonnier, Djibouti, June 3, 2019.
+The course was part of a two-day subject matter expert medical exchange that focused on first-aid methodologies between the two partner nations in Djibouti.
+(U.S. Air Force photo by Staff Sgt.
+Franklin R. Ramos)

-By Mass Communication Specialist 1st Class Nicholas C. Scott U.S. Navy CJTF-HOA Jun 07, 2019
+Photo by: Mass Communication Specialist 1st Class Nicholas C. Scott

 COMBINED JOINT TASK FORCE-HORN OF AFRICA, Djibouti - U.S. Army Soldiers assigned to Combined Joint Task Force-Horn of Africa and Japanese Ground Self-Defense Force soldiers participated in a tactical combat casualty care course at Camp Lemonnier, Djibouti, May 27 and May 31, 2019.